eldesh/haru_sml/readme.rst

 Build
 ---------------------------------------------------------------

-If SML/NJ and LibHaru is installed on your systme, just perform **make** is required for building libharu/sml.
+If SML/NJ and LibHaru is installed on your system, just perform **make** is required for building libharu/sml.

 ::